aschlosser/voronoi-java/README.md

 # voronoi-java [![License](http://img.shields.io/badge/license-MIT-lightgrey.svg?style=flat)][License]
 A lightweight java library for generating 2D Voronoi diagrams using Fortune's Algorithm

+## Usage
+At a later point in time voronoi-java will be available on maven central.
+For the time being just clone the repository and install it into your local maven repository (see [Building from Source](#building-from-source)).

 ## Source Code
 The latest source can be found here on [GitHub](https://github.com/aschlosser/voronoi-java).
 To clone the project: